Monarchism in Romania: Calls for monarchy

 Support for the restoration of the monarchy in Romania has also been expressed by several public figures.
 Niculae Bădălău, the executive president of the Social Democratic Party (PSD) at the time, declared in late 2017 that despite identifying himself as a republican, he was not opposed to a referendum on the monarchy being held in Romania, saying that the issue should be discussed as "I saw that there already are many sympathizers in media".
 In response to this, Prime Minister Mihai Tudose said that he could not support this initiative as he was not a monarchist.
 On the other hand, Călin Popescu-Tăriceanu, the leader of the Alliance of Liberals and Democrats (ALDE) at the time, talked about the possible benefits of having a monarch in Romania.

 Furthermore, Cristian Diaconescu, a former Minister of Foreign Affairs, in the face of the 2021 Romanian political crisis, declared "a constitutional monarchy would have managed the crisis better, because only it can guarantee the balance of power".

+Romanian Monarchist organizations

+Some non-governmental organizations (NGOs) actively militate for the restoration of monarchy in Romania, asking for the adoption of a new Constitution: